akashacms/epub-guide/documents/1-introduction.html.md

 Using a Word Processor to write electronic books is not a "one size fits all" solution.

 AkashaEPUB is an open source system for publishing books in the EPUB3 format.
 Authors write their content using Markdown or HTML (more formats to be added in the future) using a simple text editor.
 A simple YAML data object describes the book metadata, and other information is automatically gathered from the document and asset files.
-A simple Grunt-based build process drives a Node.js based toolchain to produce an EPUB3 file.
+Content is processed using a jQuery-based HTML processing engine, allowing you to invent custom tags for any use.
+A simple Grunt-based build process drives a Node.js based toolchain to produce an EPUB3 file, which passes muster with epubcheck.

 In other words, AkashaEPUB has a lightweight process, that's open and flexible, while giving the author the power to produce proper EPUB3 files with precise control over the book metadata.